-Children continue to participate in daily Guided Reading lessons; they work with their class teacher or Teaching Assistant in small, focused groups enabling staff to closely monitor progress in understanding.
+Children continue to participate in Guided Reading lessons; they work with their class teacher or Teaching Assistant in small or with a group leader and focused groups enabling staff to closely monitor progress in understanding.
 In these sessions, children learn to develop their ability to infer, deduce and to speculate on the reasons for authors' character, setting and plot choices in fiction texts.
 Children study non-fiction texts to deepen their understanding of topic work across the curriculum and also to appreciate how reading helps them to understand the world around them.
 Reading is as a tool to increase and enrich pupil's spoken and written vocabulary across every domain area.
 Children are also taught individual comprehension skills in discrete timetabled Reading Lessons as well as through domain areas.
+The Reci? reading approach is used across KS2.

 The Reading Log system continues in Key Stage 2, and it is the expectation of the Academy that children continue to read at home daily as they do in Key Stage 1.
 Children in Year 6 are allowed to fill in their own Reading Logs; as with all other year groups, the logs are checked every morning.
-Children are taught how to use appropriate comments that will help to consolidate their knowledge and skills and also to facilitate further learning use a variety of reading interventions with children who require additional support; these are tailored to the individual needs of each child.
-Each class has a provision map where all interventions are timetabled.
+Children are taught how to use appropriate comments that will help to consolidate their knowledge and skills and also to facilitate further learning